-A dislocation is usually caused by a sudden impact, and most dislocations are caused by either a fall or a sports injury.
-Sports involving intense physical contact, such as hockey or football, have a higher number of dislocations than other sports.
+A shoulder dislocation is usually caused by a sudden impact, and most dislocations are caused by either a fall or a sports injury.
+Sports involving intense physical contact, such as hockey or football, have a higher number of shoulder dislocations than other sports.
 Any hard fall or blow to a joint can cause it to become dislocated.
-The impact from a motor vehicle accident may also cause a joint to pop out of place.
+The impact from a car accident may also cause a joint to pop out of place.

 Because of such potential for harm after a dislocation, it is necessary that you take the appropriate steps to seek treatment right away.
 AICA Orthopedics has a staff of specialists who can diagnose and treat your injury so you can begin the process toward a full recovery.